odin/fedex_location_service/README.md

 This will return a Savon::Response object that you can parse.

+The FedEx Location Service API will return a status of 'SUCCESS' if locations have been found for the address provided in the message.

+The FedEx Location Service API will return a status of 'ERROR' if no locations have been found for the address provided in the message.

+The method will rescue from any Savon::SOAPFault exception and return a hash that consists of:

+* :cause
+* :code
+* :desc

 Included is a FedexLocationService::Locations.call() method that will extract the first 5 closest locations and return the addresses, distance and a map image.

 ```ruby